PaulPauls/Tensorflow-Neuroevolution/README.md

         * Seperate 'gene-id' into (topology-id, weights-id) to better differentiate between genomes with the same or different topologies
         * Introduce a parameter allowing to set the the percentage of weights to be mutated in the mutation-weights function, in order to allow a more fine-grained/incremental evolution of weights

-* [ ] Implement more OpenAI Gym environments (see [here](https://github.com/openai/gym/wiki/Leaderboard))

 * [ ] Reimplement YANA, renaming it 'TopologyEvolvingWeightTraining' (TEWT) algorithm, by adjusting NEAT to evolve/train weights via Tensorflow backpropagation.

 * [ ] Reimplement Weight Training option to the XOR environment, differentiating between the two environments' eval funtions via constructor parameter.
 Earlier implementation discarded due to architecture overhaul.

+* [ ] Implement more OpenAI Gym environments (see [here](https://github.com/openai/gym/wiki/Leaderboard))

-* [ ] Implement more extensive tests and extensively bug test environment.
-Integrate tests with checks-API.
+* [ ] Implement more extensive tests and integrate them with the checks-API.

 * [ ] Implement various environments: SuperMario and Sonic OpenAIRetro env, Fashion MNIST env, generalised TF dataset env, Mujoco env.

 * [ ] Reimplement Keras layer encoding.
 Earlier implementation discarded due to architecture overhaul.

-* [ ] Performance benchmark the framework, identify bottlenecks and add optimization of those bootlenecks to ToDo.
+* [ ] Performance benchmark the framework, identify and optimize bottlenecks.

 * [ ] Minor ToDos:
     * Add documentation for direct encoding